Sequential monitoring for distributional changepoints using degenerate U-statistics: Main results

 \section{Main results}

-We report results under the null and under the alternatives for the \textquotedblleft classical\textquotedblright\ monitoring schemes based on the detectors $\mathcal{D}_{m}^{(1)}(k)$\ and $\mathcal{D}_{m}^{(2)}(k)$; a novel scheme is introduced in Section \ref{repurpose}.
-From hereon, we assume that Assumptions \ref{a:historical_stability}-\ref{a:assumption_on_h} are in force, and thus we omit them from the statements of our results.
+We report results under the null and under the alternatives for the monitoring schemes based on the detectors $\mathcal{D}_{m}^{(1)}(k)$\ and $\mathcal{D}_{m}^{(2)}(k)$; a novel scheme is introduced in Section \ref{repurpose}.
+From here on, we assume that Assumptions \ref{a:historical_stability}-\ref{a:assumption_on_h} are in force, and thus we omit them from the statements of our results.